Unboxed-Software/solana-course/content/durable-nonces.md

   });

   // If the transaction fails because the nonce advance instruction fails, the nonce account will not advance
-  // so if in the future the nonce advanced get fixed (maybe by chaning the nonce-auth to the users wallet) the trannsaction will be valid
+  // so if in the future the nonce advanced get fixed (maybe by chaining the nonce-auth to the users wallet) the transaction will be valid
   // will be valid and it could be submitted it('Submits after changing the nonce auth to an already signed address', async () => {
     const payer = await initializeKeypair(connection, {